clayrisser/portfolio-blogdown/portfolio/deskterm.md

 ## What I Learned

 I learned what little bit of Lua I know, and had a bunch of fun writing the simple bash installer.
+This is also my first Linux program, aside from web servers :).